 The application of the methodology and the discussion and determination of the chosen baseline is transparent, but not correct.
-Used data for calculating the emission factors from the OECD study are
+Used data for calculating the emission factors from the OECD study are not eligible, as they are too old.
+Updated data should be applied.
+If data from ONS will be used for

+Response:

-Response: Revised PDD and revised baseline calculation have been submitted.
+Revised PDD and revised baseline calculations were submitted.